elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter *(crying.)*

-- Cold heart of death, the lagoon has unsheathed its dagger laugh.
+- Cold heart of death, the lagoon has unsheathed its dagger laughter.

 ---